Department of Student Affairs Administration in Higher Education

 Assessment and Program Evaluation

 This course focuses on the art of assessment in student affairs, including setting assessment goals, designing an assessment project, selecting methods for data collection and analysis, interpreting and reporting findings, as well as evaluating program effectiveness with assessment results.
 In recent years, student affairs units across the U.S. have vastly increased their engagement and inquiries about the college student experience, including student preparation for college, their needs and satisfaction once on campus, their attitudes and behaviors, their membership in distinct student cultures, their usage of campus services, and their overall experience and success.
 The need to make data-driven decisions about how to best serve and develop college students has stemmed from political, societal, and fiscal pressures.
 As a result, doctoral students must develop their skills and knowledge to lead institutional or unit efforts in assessment on their own campuses.
 Prerequisite: admission to Ed.D.
 Program in Student Affairs Administration and Leadership.
-Offered Fall.
+Offered Spring.

 SAA 840 Cr.3